vishnubharadwaj1234/AI-Generated-Faces/README.md

 # AI-Generated-Faces
-# MESSAGE TO STANFORD AIMI
+# MESSAGE TO STANFORD AIMI SUMMER RESEARCH INTERNSHIP
 Hello!
 I think I forgot to upload my certificates for the Logic and Problem Solving course and the Philosophy of AI course.
 I have uploaded them here so that you can verify my participation.
 I'm really sorry for the inconvenience!

 This is a project I did to classify images of faces as real or AI generated.